The-Nazara-Project/Nazara/docs/src/contributors/dependencies.md

 - **Zero-dependency alternatives** over large general-purpose crates
 - **Lean and well-maintained** crates over obscure or overly complex ones

-The goal is not to avoid dependencies at all ocsts - only to avoid unnecessary, unstable, insecure or high-maintenance ones.
+The goal is not to avoid dependencies at all - only to avoid unnecessary, unstable, insecure or high-maintenance ones.

 ~~~admonish info
 In addition to manual review, we use `cargo audit` to automatically check, whether our dependencies have known